 Will my 2021 booking go ahead?

 Unless you hear from us, your voyage is due to depart as scheduled.
 We are monitoring the FCO and the WHO for updates and will be updating you with any new travel advice as we get it.
 Holidays outside of the UK may be subject to travel delays, so please check destination guidance before leaving.
-From the 12th of April we can resume overnight sailing with just 1 household plus crew, from May 17th this changes to either 6 people or 2 households plus crew, and from the 21st of June, all restrictions on sailing capacity will be lifted.
-This is official guidance from British Marine.
+We are following all official guidance from British Marine and local government guidelines.

 Will I need to take a test?

-Covid Safe Sailing In light of the past year and the ongoing risk from Coronavirus, and as part of the ships own risk assessments, mnay of our boats will be operating a Test and Sail policy until restrictions are lifted completely (hopefully by the end of June).
-We request that all guests take a COVID-19 Lateral Flow Test 72 hours prior to departure, and again prior to boarding the vessel.
+Covid Safe Sailing In light of the past year and the ongoing risk from Coronavirus, and as part of the ships own risk assessments, many of our boats will be operating a Test and Sail policy for the rest of the sailing season/or all restrictions have been lifted.
+We request that all guests take a COVID-19 Lateral Flow Test 72 hours prior to departure, and again on the day of boarding the vessel.

 You can order your free test kits to be delivered to your home online here > https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests OR pop to your local pharmacy.
 Please bring a spare test from your free NHS kit with you for the day of boarding.
 All crew members will also take a test prior to new guests joining the boat.